travetto/travetto/module/auth/README.md

    * Generate a salted password, with the ability to validate the password *
    * @param password
-   * @param saltLen Length of salt
+   * @param salt Salt value, or if a number, length of salt
-   * @param validator Optional function to validate your password */ static async generatePassword(password: string, saltLen = 32) ;
+   * @param validator Optional function to validate your password */ static async generatePassword(password: string, salt: number | string = 32) ;
-  /**
-   * Build a permission checker off of an include, and exclude set *
-   * @param include Which permissions to include
-   * @param exclude Which permissions to exclude
-   * @param matchAll Whether not all permissions should be matched */ static permissionSetChecker(include: Iterable<string>, exclude: Iterable<string>, mode: 'all' | 'any' = 'any') ;
 }
 ```

-`permissionSetChecker` is probably the only functionality that needs to be explained.
-The function operates in a `DENY` / `ALLOW` mode.
+`permissionSetChecker` is probably the only functionality that needs to be explained.The function operates in a `DENY` / `ALLOW` mode.
 This means that a permission check will succeed only if:

    *  The user is logged in